 3. Ready for a healthy breakfast?
 Well…sorry in advance.

 This one might be hard for some people to stomach; we can’t imagine asking for our eggs over-hard.

 Even though much has changed in the way of the handling and processing of eggs nowadays, it wasn’t long ago that people were getting sick from raw eggs.
-In the early '80s and '90s, salmonella was an epidemic, but in 2010, the CDC reported around 2,000 cases of salmonella contamination involving eggs.
+In the early ’80s and ’90s, salmonella was an epidemic, but in 2010, the Centers for Disease Control and Prevention (CDC) reported around 2,000 cases of Salmonella contamination involving eggs.

 Marler admits that eggs are getting safer. “[Salmonella in eggs] is less of a problem than it was, say, 10 years ago,” he says.
 “But it’s still a risk that is, in my view, not worth taking.”

-Not to disagree with our expert, but we'll note that the risk is quite limited.
-Per Forbes, about one in 20,000 eggs is infected with salmonella.
-That's a pretty small number, all things considered.
-Cooking your eggs (properly) limits the growth of bacteria and reduces the chance of salmonella poisoning.
+Not to disagree with our expert, but we’ll note that the risk is quite limited.
+Per Forbes, about one in 20,000 eggs has the Salmonella bacterium.
+That’s a pretty small number, all things considered.
+Cooking your eggs (properly) limits the growth of bacteria and reduces the chance of Salmonella poisoning.

 Still, a representative of Foodsafety.gov tells HealthyWay that eggs still pose a pretty significant risk, particularly to immunocompromised people, and consumers need to understand that risk before partaking.

 4. This food trend might seem healthy, but that’s not the case.